 Australian Landmarks and Attractions

-On this page we have provided you with a comprehensive guide Australia's most famous landmarks and attractions.
+On this page we have provided you with a comprehensive guide to Australia's most famous landmarks and attractions.
 We've also been sure to include some less well known places to see.
 If you have ever wondered what to do in Australia, then look no further.
-The Australian attractions on this page are very popular things to do in Australia and include both natural and man made features.
-To make it quicker and easier for you to navigate to the information that you need, we have arranged these Australian landmarks and attractions in alphabetical order, and we have created the links below that will take you directly to the Australian landmark that you are looking for.
+The Australian attractions featured on this page are very popular and include both natural and man made features.
+To make it quicker and easier for you to navigate to the information that you need, we have arranged these Australian landmarks and attractions in alphabetical order.
+We have also created the links below that will take you directly to the Australian landmark that you are looking for.

 Australian War Memorial